luscus/package.loader/README.md

     loader.require('../tools/mytool');
     loader.require(/^service.*/);

+    // force reload mytool
+    loader.require('../tools/mytool', true);

 ### load, loadFromRoot, loadFromExternal

 Parameters:
 - `regexp`: a regular expression
+- `target`: an object in which the package will be loaded into.
+Package will be available under <Object>.<package_name>
+- `doThrow`: boolean, if no package was found and throwing is enabled an error will be raised

 Loads one requested plugin, but the regexp has to have a at least one match.